NLeSC/structure-from-motion/docs/install-ubuntu-14.10.md

     sudo apt-get install virtualbox-guest-dkms

 These packages help you run the guest operating system at the same resolution as the host.
-Installing these packages obfuscates the need to re-install the [guest additions](https://www.virtualbox.org/manual/ch04.html#idp96641072) every time you update the host's kernel.
+Installing this package obfuscates the need to re-install the [guest additions](https://www.virtualbox.org/manual/ch04.html#idp96641072) every time you update the host's kernel.

 We also installed the following packages: